janmonschke/janmonschke.github.com/content/blog/2023-01-09-23-webmentions-in-gatsby/index.md

   webmentions-sync:
 ```

-This part of the workflow file defines our new workflow `Webmentions Sync` wich will be run periodically every 24 hours at midnight (`cron`) and it has a manual trigger in the GitHub UI (`workflow_dispatch`).
+This part of the workflow file defines our new workflow `Webmentions Sync` wich will run periodically every 24 hours at midnight (`cron`) and it has a manual trigger in the GitHub UI (`workflow_dispatch`).
 The actual instructions it will execute are defined in the `jobs` section.
 Since we only run one job that is made of several steps, we're only using one top level key here `webmentions-sync`.

 ```yml
 jobs: